Where can I learn about nonprofit program evaluation?

 -

 Resources target primarily grantmakers, but may be applicable to nonprofits seeking to develop evaluation methods.
-Scroll down for a list of actual grantmaker evaluation projects.
+Scroll down for a list of actual grantmaker evaluation projects and related resources.

 -